Why does Trump want Greenland to be part of the U.S.?

 Currently, lithium production is dominated by Australia, Chile and China, while China produces about 65% of the world's graphite, the report noted.

-China produces about 70% of rare earth elements, and demand for rare earth minerals continues to grow with technological advances and the rapid spread of consumer devices that require the resources.
+China produces about 70% of rare earth elements, and demand for them continues to grow with technological advances and the rapid spread of consumer devices.

 There are, however, significant hurdles to mining in Greenland, including environmental and cost issues.